 2. Have you compared the customer's signature on the document to the signature on the ID?

-3. Can you read and understand the notarial certificate wording?
+3. Can you read and understand the Notary certificate wording?

 The last question to ask is whether the certificate wording is in a language you read and understand.
-You should never use certificate wording you can’t read — you have no way to know what information you are affixing your signature and Notary seal to!
-If the certificate wording is in a language you don’t know, you must attach the appropriate English-language certificate wording for the act requested by the signer, otherwise do not proceed with the notarization.
+You should never use certificate wording you can’t read — you have no way of knowing what information you are affixing your signature and Notary seal to!
+If the certificate wording is in a language you don’t know, you must attach the appropriate English-language certificate wording for the act requested by the signer; otherwise, do not proceed with the notarization.

 Add your comment